RagnarB83/ash-documentation/docs/basic-examples.rst

 *Defining an ORCATheory level:*

+See :doc:`ORCA-interface` for more information on ORCATheory syntax.

 .. code-block:: python

     from ash import *

     ORCAcalc = ORCATheory(orcasimpleinput="!
 BP86 def2-SVP def2/J", orcablocks="", numcores=8)

-When a Theory object is created, ASH by default prints out information on the object and may also check whether it can find the external program and whether the parallelization will work.
+When a Theory object is created, ASH by default prints out information on the object and may also check whether it can find the external program and whether the parallelization is active.
 For the ORCATheory object created above, ASH would print out:

 .. code-block:: text